Which Nuts Have the Highest Phytic Acid?

 Phytic acid side effects

-Dietary phytates can cause digestive issues and impair the absorption of nutrients in the digestive tract, reducing the mineral bioavailability of foods.
+Dietary phytates can cause digestive issues and impair the intestinal absorption of nutrients, reducing the mineral bioavailability of foods and leading to potential abdominal discomfort.

-Because of its chemical structure, phytic acid is considered an anti-nutrient.
-It binds easily to certain minerals, and consuming anti-nutrients like phytate regularly may result in mineral deficiencies.
+Additionally, due to its chemical structure, phytic acid is considered an antinutrient.
+It binds easily to certain minerals and can prevent their absorption in the body, and regularly consuming phytates may result in mineral deficiencies.

-Here are four mineral deficiencies that can be caused by phytic acid:
+Here are four mineral deficiencies linked to phytic acid intake.

 1. Iron deficiency